harness/developer-hub/docs/continuous-integration/ci-technical-reference/build-and-push-to-docker-hub-step-settings.md

 ---
 title: Build and Push an Image to Docker Registry Step Settings
-description: This topic provides settings you will need to build and push an Image to Docker Registry step, which creates a Docker image from a Dockerfile and pushes it to a Docker registry.
+description: This topic describes the settings you will need to utilize the "Build and Push an Image to Docker Registry" step, which creates a Docker image from a Dockerfile and pushes it to a Docker registry.
 You may also use this…
 tags:
    - helpDocs
 # sidebar_position: 2